-The FAFSA must be submitted by March 1st to the Department of Education.
-This form must be filed every year.
-FAFSA determines the amount the family can reasonably contribute toward the student's educational costs.
+The FAFSA can be submitted as early as October 1st of the year prior to entering college.
+Michigan requires that the FAFSA be submitted by March $1^{st}$ to be considered for State aid programs.
+The FAFSA must be submitted each year to be considered for certain aid programs as it determines the amount a family can reasonably contribute toward the student's educational costs.
 Once the FAFSA has been processed, Adrian's Office of Financial Aid will prepare a financial aid package for each admitted applicant.
 The financial aid package may consist of one or more of the following types of financial aid:

-- 1. Grants and scholarships that do not require repayment on the part of the recipient. - 2.
-Low interest loans, which require repayment after the recipient graduates or ceases to be at least a half-time student. - 3.
-On-campus work opportunities to help students defray the cost of their education while going to school.
+1. Grants and scholarships that do not require repayment on the part of the recipient.

+2. Low interest loans, which require repayment after the recipient graduates or ceases to be at least a half-time student.

+3. On-campus work opportunities to help students defray the cost of their education while going to school.

 The financial aid package will be determined by the student's eligibility for each type of assistance.
 In a few cases, a combination of Federal, State and Adrian College aid will force a reduction in the stated amount of the Adrian College Grant.
-An incoming student automatically will be considered for a merit-based Adrian College Scholarship without filing the FAFSA or applying for other types of assistance.
+An incoming student will automatically be considered for a merit-based Adrian College Scholarship without filing the FAFSA or applying for other types of assistance.
 However, all students are strongly encouraged to file the FAFSA unless a financial aid counselor indicates that it will not be necessary.